Bandwidth/ruby-sdk/.github/ISSUE_TEMPLATE/bug_report.md

  - [ ] Have you provided your Environment information?
  - [ ] Have you provided a sample code snippet?
  - [ ] Have you provided a stack trace?
- - [ ] Have you outlined the expected bahvior?
+ - [ ] Have you outlined the expected behavior?

 ### Description
 <!-- Please provide a clear and concise description of the bug. -->